 Rutgers Restricted Access

-It also includes In-Process & Other Non-Indexed Citations, which provide basic information and abstracts for newly published articles before they are indexed with MeSH headings.
+MEDLINE on the Ovid platform also searches In-Process & Other Non-Indexed Citations, which provide basic information and abstracts for newly published articles before they are indexed with MeSH headings.
 It also includes ePub Ahead of Print records for articles submitted to the National Library of Medicine before a journal issue’s publication.

 For help using these indexes see: How do I find an article on my topic?